gmarin93/PostalCodeApp/DevelopDesign.md

 	To give some style to the app, bootstrap is being used.

 	To run the json server, use the command: json-server db.json -p 4000.

+	The get the data from db.json, the app uses Redux to manage the state.